 - If the same custom field exists on the customer record that you are merging into, the field value of the target customer will be preserved, and the one from the source customer will be lost.

-Cindy has more data in the second profile, so we’ll merge the first profile into the second profile.
+Cindy has more data in the second record, so we’ll merge the first record into the second record.

-- Navigate to the profile with less data or older data that should be updated.
+- Navigate to the record with less data or older data that should be updated.

 - Choose the customer you want to merge into.
 ChartMogul provides suggestions based on email or external ID.
 If you don't find a match, you can also search.